 The time has come to review the McDonald’s of pasties, at least in Michigan.
 The original owner of that title goes to West Cornwall Pasty out of the United Kingdom, which is much closer to a McDonald’s as they are everywhere and serve coffee.

 Dobber’s Pasties surprisingly only has two locations in the Upper Peninsula, but they are in two of the biggest cities and sell by the bunches online.
 It’s been in the family since the late ’60s, but the name wasn’t created until the late ’80s as a nickname of one of the owners, Doug ‘Dobber’ Mantela.

 Because of the history and the amount they make, Dobber’s is one of the more trusted options in the southern U.P. along US-2.
-I’ve been here multiple times throughout the years and never had many complaints.
-If you want a good pasty and don’t want to take a chance, Dobber’s is at least dependable.
+I’ve been here multiple times through the years and never had many complaints.
+If you want a good pasty and don’t want to gamble, Dobber’s is at least dependable.

 The crust looks good, but it’s too soft to be considered among the elite.
 For the one being reviewed, it was like eating a mushy potato.
 It was soft to the touch and not up to perfect pasty standards.
-Still, the crust was the best part and that saved some of its overall rating.
+Of course, I’m being slightly harsh and the crust is usually better than average in my experience.

 The inside is what Dobber’s has honed over the years.
 Unlike some places, you could tell they’ve gone through numerous versions of just how much salt and pepper should be used.
 That’s easily noticeable when enjoying a Dobber’s pasty as they get those amounts just right, at least in the beef pasty.

 The first bite had me disappointed due to the crust, but overall, Dobber’s got the job done and everything passed the test.
 No ketchup needed, even if they have loads of it sitting out front.

 Pasty Presentation: 4 (out of 5)